 Organize your ride.

 Pay attention to detail and make a pretty package.
-Keep the bite of your reins on the off side, have your underpasses down, bridle straps tucked into keepers, and your stirrup leather tails behind your leg.
+Keep the bight of your reins on the off side, have your underpasses down, bridle straps tucked into keepers, and your stirrup leather tails behind your leg.
 Have your reins at an appropriate length, look up, bridle your horse, sit squarely, and organize your ride.
 Don’t let your horse be strung out.
 Don’t flop around like a sack of potatoes.
 Be organized in appearance and demeanor.

 Do your work in the corners.